 Supervisory Physician (Psychiatry)

-Degree: Doctor of Medicine or Doctor of Osteopathy from a school in the United States or Canada approved by a recognized accrediting body in the year of the applicants graduation.
-[A Doctor of Medicine or equivalent degree from a foreign medical school that provided education and medical knowledge substantially equivalent to accredited schools in the United States may be demonstrated by permanent certification by the Educational Commission for Foreign Medical Graduates (ECFMG) (or a fifth pathway certificate for Americans who completed premedical education in the United States and graduate education in a foreign country).
-(NOTE: You must provide a copy of your transcripts with your application package)
+- A Doctor of Medicine or equivalent degree from a foreign medical school, provided that the education and medical knowledge is equivalent to accredited schools in the United States.
+Evidence of equivalency to accredited schools in the United States is demonstrated by permanent certification by teh Educational Commission for Foreign Medical Graduates, a fifth pathway certificate for Americans who completed pre-medical education in the United States and graduate education in foreign country, or successful completion of the U.S. Medical Licensing Examination.
+(Note: You must attach proof of foreign equivalency with your application package.)

-Licensure: Candidates must have a permanent, full, and unrestricted license to practice medicine in a State, District of Columbia, the Commonwealth of Puerto Rico, or a territory of the United States.
-(NOTE: You must provide a copy of your license with your application package)
+- Licensure: Applicants must possess a current, active, full, and unrestricted license or registration as a Physician from a State, District of Columbia, the Commonwealth of Puerto Rico, or a territory of the United States.
+(Note: You must attach a copy of your license/registration with your application package.)

 - Male applicants born after December 31, 1959 must complete a Pre-Employment Certification Statement for Selective Service Registration.

 - You will be required to provide proof of U.S. Citizenship.

 - Two year trial/probationary period may be required.

 - One year supervisory probationary period may be required.

 - Selection is subject to restrictions resulting from Department of Defense referral system for displaced employees.